Alessandroblas/SAA-C02-notes/README.md

 ## IAM Services

 IAM is a Global service providign Identity and Access Management.
 A root account is created by default for each Organization (AWS account), this should not be shared or even used.
 First thing to do is to create **Users** which are people within your organization.
 Users can be grouped together into different **groups** (eg: Developers, Operations, etc.).

 Users can belong to 0 (not a best practice) or multiple groups.

-We create Users and Groups to assign them permissions - you can attach them JSON documents called **IAM Policies**.
+You can create Users and Groups to assign them permissions - you can attach them JSON documents called **IAM Policies**.